-McCool Travel Disclosure: I purchased these items and I was not compensated for recommending them.
-If you decide to purchase an item using the links in this article, I may earn a small commission at no additional cost to you.
+McCool Travel Disclosure: I purchased these items and was not compensated for recommending them.
+If you purchase an item using links in this article, I may earn a small commission from the vendor but at no additional cost to you.

 There are three big advantages to packing airplane essentials in a separate travel kit: